github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-the-tool-status-page.md

 {% endnote %}

-For more information, see "[AUTOTITLE](/code-security/code-scanning/troubleshooting-code-scanning)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/troubleshooting-code-scanning){% ifversion code-scanning-tool-status-page %}" and "[AUTOTITLE](/code-security/code-scanning/troubleshooting-sarif){% endif %}."